CSCfi/csc-user-guide/docs/quantum-computing/helmi/helmi_quick.md

 ssh-add <path-to-private-key>
 ```

- you will then be asked for your passphrase and now, you should no longer have
+You will then be asked for your passphrase and now, you should no longer have
 to enter your passphrase every time you connect to LUMI.

 #### Add LUMI to your SSH configuration

-In the previous section, we have discussed how to add your key to the agent and
-thus avoid having to enter your password.
 You can also create an SSH
 configuration for LUMI on your machine that will act as a shortcut.
 This is
 achieved by editing the `.ssh/config` file and by adding the following lines